hjkqubit/hjkqubit.github.io/_projects/hjktyzquantumgame.markdown

 ---
 layout: page
 title: Quantum Game
-description: a new programming project in developing a quantum game with Tongyu Zhou
+description: a new programming project on developing a quantum game with Tongyu Zhou
 img:
 importance: 3
 ---